-I am always creating new shirts for my tween daughter, mostly because she is constantly coming up with new design ideas and sayings (usually they revolve around Disney characters or quotes, to be honest).
+I am always creating new shirts for my tween daughter, mostly because she is constantly coming up with new design ideas.
+And believe me when I tell you it is ALL unicorns and mermaids at my house between my 12 year old and 4 year old daughters.
 When I received the new Cricut Patterned Iron On, we were both really excited to try some of it on a new shirt!
-Using two colors of Cricut Patterned Iron On, and Cricut Design Space, I made her this “Unicorns & Mermaids” raglan shirt in just a few minutes time!
+Using two colors of Cricut Patterned Iron On and Cricut Design Space, she and I designed this “Unicorns & Mermaids” raglan shirt in just a few minutes time!

-Have you seen the new Cricut Patterned Iron On yet?
-If you haven’t checked it out, GO NOW.
+Have you seen the Cricut Patterned Iron On yet?
 No kidding y’all, it’s a game changer.
-The Patterned Iron On comes in sampler packs, which is great because you can try 3 different patterns with each purchase, and you can mix and match the patterns to make unique projects.
+Some of the Patterned Iron On comes in sampler packs, which is great because you can try 3 different patterns with each purchase, and you can mix and match the patterns to make unique projects.
 There’s so many different projects you can create with each pack!
-From tote bags, baby clothing, to accessories, and the awesome shirt ideas I have, my brain is on overload!
-Currently, there are 9 different gorgeous sampler packs, each with 3- 12 x 17″ sheets, including the two different sampler packs I chose sheets from: the Cricut Natalie Malan Aquamarine and Cricut Natalie Malan Sunset Blossom Sampler Packs.
-WATERCOLOR.
-IRON ON.
-Enough said.
+From tote bags, baby clothing, to accessories, and this awesome unicorns and mermaids shirt.
+These are some of my favorite patterns: the Cricut Natalie Malan Aquamarine and Cricut Natalie Malan Sunset Blossom Sampler Packs.
+This watercolor patterns from Natalie are AMAZING!
+I can’t wait to use this iron on watercolor vinyl on additional projects.
 Making this Cricut Unicorn Shirt is quick and easy with Cricut Patterned Iron on!

 Look at how gorgeous those colors are!
-I can’t get enough of these watercolor designs.
+I can’t get enough of the watercolor vinyl.

 The materials you need to make this project are:

-–Cricut Patterned Iron On (Natalie Malan Aquamarine and Sunset Blossom Sampler Packs)
+- Iron On Vinyl – Natalie Malan Watercolor Aquamarine and Sunset Blossom

 Once you’ve gathered your materials, you’ll need to head over to Cricut Design Space to customize the design to your shirt size.
-And, since I designed this shirt entirely within Design Space, you can just bring up the design and it’s ready to go!
+And, since I designed this Unicorn and Mermaids shirt entirely within Design Space, you can just bring up the design and it’s ready to go!